endoflife-date/endoflife.date/CONTRIBUTING.md

 # This usually means the device is no longer available for sale or is no longer being manufactured.
 discontinuedColumn: false

+# Whether to display the "Extended Support" column (optional, default = false).
+# You can also set this variable with a text label if you want to change the column name:
+#   extendedSupportColumn: Commercial Support
+extendedSupportColumn: false

 # Auto-update release configuration (optional).
 # This is used for automatically updating `releaseDate`, `latest`, and `latestReleaseDate` for every release.
 # Multiple configuration are allowed.